 The Endangered Species Conservation Site is a unique source for anyone (student, teacher, youth group leader, community organizer, others) looking for information about threatened/endangered animal and plant species and what they can do to help protect them.
 On the opening page essay-blog (below) and additional pages shown above you’ll find endangered species facts, current news, special resources (including sample lesson plans, podcast sources and other material), suggested actions (including specific ideas for young people) and more.
 We encourage you to return often to find new additions.
 Thanks for visiting.

-*Real News: New Reports
+*Real News: Timely ES Reports

 *Save The Species blog (below)

 *For Teachers and Youth Group Leaders: More classroom and outdoor activities, including new Teacher Tips

 ++Please Note: Photos featured throughout this site have been provided by the U.S. Fish & Wildlife Service and Endangered Species Coalition archives, and additional royalty-free sources.
 We appreciate their support.

 People typically develop an initial love for animals at an early age.
 A family gets a pet dog or cat and the kids establish a special bond with the new addition.

 They visit the zoo, aquarium, or botanical garden where the children get a close-up look at the incredible diversity of animals and plants, some of which are endangered.

 They may be fortunate to see a deer, bear, elk, eagle, and other wildlife and wildflowers during a trip to a national park or refuge.